Yellow Line (Mumbai Metro): Cancelled stations

-Two metro stations (MMRDA station and Kurla Terminus) that were originally proposed for Metro 2B were cancelled.
+Two metro stations (MMRDA Station and Kurla Terminus) that were originally proposed for Metro 2B were cancelled.
 The MMRDA Station was cancelled because it overlapped with the Kalanagar flyover ramp.
 The Kurla Terminus station was cancelled in September 2020 because it was in the path of the restricted funnel zone for Mumbai Airport.
 Further, the proposed SG Barve Marg station was only 474 metres away from the proposed Kurla Terminus.
-Another issue was that the Kurla Terminus station would have been located in between the Santa Cruz–Chembur Link Road (SCLR) rail overbridge and another permanent structure.
+Another issue was that the Kurla Terminus station would have been located between the Santa Cruz–Chembur Link Road (SCLR) rail overbridge and another permanent structure.

 Depot and Line 7 link

 Line 7 of the Mumbai Metro connects Dahisar East with Andheri East, and the depot for the line was proposed to be located at Dahisar.
 However, land acquisition for the Dahisar depot was delayed by litigation filed in 2016.
 In 2020, the MMRDA proposed using the depot at Charkop to serve both Line 2A and Line 7 by building a ring metro line to connect the two corridors.
 The MMRDA utilized an empty plot of land located after Ovaripada station on Line 7 to build pillars for the link connecting the two lines.
 In November 2021, the MMRDA cancelled the plan to build the depot at Dahisar and instead proposed building the depot for Lines 7, 7A and 9 at Rai Murdhe in Bhayandar.

 Line 2A and Line 7 were both commissioned on 2 April 2022, with services operating between and Aarey via Dahisar East.
 Both lines were extended on 19 January 2023, providing circular service between and Gundavali via Dahisar East.
 The Charkop depot currently serves as the depot for Line 2A and Line 7.
 The Mandale depot will be used to serve Lines 2A and 2B once completed.